Basketclub in collaboration with Dedon

 While being at home, Barcelona-based designer Max Enrich was keen to build a chair, ‘but [I] rapidly realised I had no materials at home’.
 So he turned to what he did have – Alpen Swiss Style muesli and Kellogg's choco krispies in his kitchen cupboard.
 He posted some of these crafted creations onto his feed, and asked his followers to get resourceful in their domestic environments too.
 Watch the hashtag #isolationchair for seating that is amusingly contemporary, and made out from everything from olives, shoes, books, sponges and more.

 Fountain of Hygiene: Sanitiser Design Competition

-Raising money for Red Cross, London-based creative studio Bompass & Parr are launching a competition for creatives, designers, makers and architects to rethink traditional hand sanitiser pumps.
-In the hope to reframe how we think about global health, the challenge asks individuals to consider social and environmental impact too.
-Results will be viewable online and chosen entries will go on view at London’s Design Museum once it reopens and auctioned by Christie’s for the charity.
-‘We hope that the shortlisted entries of the Sanitiser Design Competition will demonstrate the importance of research and innovative thinking,’ says Tim Marlow, chief executive and director of Design Museum.
-‘We look forward to seeing the entries at the museum and raising money for an important cause.’
+Raising money for Red Cross, London-based creative studio Bompas & Parr launched a competition for creatives, designers, makers and architects to rethink traditional hand sanitiser pumps.
+In the hope to reframe how we think about global health, the challenge asked individuals to consider social and environmental impact too.
+Results are viewable online and chosen entries went on view at London’s Design Museum.
+‘We hope that the entries of the Sanitiser Design Competition will demonstrate the importance of research and innovative thinking,’ said Tim Marlow, chief executive and director of Design Museum.
+‘We look forward to raising money for an important cause.’